pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 ```

 Parameters:
-- channel (string, required): Channel to fetch.
+- channel (string, required): Channel to query.
-- reverse (boolean, default false): Oldest-to-newest traversal when interval exceeds count.
-Ignored if both start and end provided.
+- reverse (boolean, default false): Traverse from oldest to newest.
+Ignored if both start and end provided (results return from newest).
 - count (number, default/max 100): Number of messages.
 - stringifiedTimeToken (boolean, default false): Return timetokens as strings.
-- includeMeta (boolean): Include meta object.
+- includeMeta (boolean): Include meta object if published.
 - start (string): Start timetoken (exclusive).
 - end (string): End timetoken (inclusive).

+Reverse details:
-Using reverse: Messages are returned in ascending time. reverse controls which end to start from when more than count messages exist in the interval.
+- Messages return sorted ascending. reverse only affects which end to start from when more than count messages exist in the interval.

 ### Sample code